cyberark/conjur-authn-k8s-client/design/authenticator-client-for-container-platforms.md

 **Note:** in the original design, we also proposed apply IP restrictions to the short-lived access token.
 This is not yet implemented.
-We also originally planned to have the Authenticator encrypt the access token using the client's private key (and have it implemented this way for Conjur Enterprise v4), but since the `authenticate` request is sent using mTLS for DAP v10+ and Conjur OSS v1+, we do not encrypt the access token for these versions.
+We also originally planned to have the Authenticator encrypt the access token using the client's private key (and have it implemented this way for Conjur Enterprise v4), but since the `authenticate` request is sent using mTLS for Conjur Enterprise (formerly DAP) v10+ and Conjur Open Source v1+, we do not encrypt the access token for these versions.

 ## Description